Cân y Gwynt

 This is where ancient practice meets modern understanding.

-You'll learn how the bards used breath-led phrasing to enter altered states.
-How sound itself becomes a carrier of inspiration.
-How your voice can be a bridge between the everyday world and the realm of Awen.
+You'll learn how the bardic practice involves breath-led and rhythm-led phrasing, entering altered states.
+How sound itself becomes a carrier of inspiration; and how your voice can be a bridge between the everyday world and the realm of Awen.

-This is a taste of the deeper work I teach in The Awen Frequency (my upcoming full course).
+This is a taste of the deeper work I teach in The Awen Frequency (full length workshop).
 But even this introduction will shift how you work with your voice in ritual and creative practice.

 You'll experience what it means to enter a transmission

-Cân y Gwynt isn't a text you read and analyse.
+Cân y Gwynt, in this instance, isn't a text you just read and analyse.
 It's a portal you step through.

 In this workshop, you'll learn the difference between studying a poem and allowing a poem to change you.
 Between describing inspiration and becoming it.